model-checking/kani/book/src/proptest-derive/errors.md

 struct MyStruct(u32);
 ```

-These attributes are only applicable to fields.
+These attributes are only applicable to fields and enum variants.

 ## E0008